Gaussian Parsimonious Clustering Models with Covariates and a Noise Component: Model Fitting via EM

-In the absence of covariates in the gating and/or expert networks, under the special cases outlined in Section \ref{sec:family}, their respective contribution to the expected complete log-likelihood in \eqref{eq:separate_ll} is maximised as per the corresponding term in a standard GPCM.
-In other words, the gating and expert networks, without covariates, can be seen as regressions with only an intercept term.
-Thus, for instance, the formula for estimating the gates in the absence of concomitant variables is $\hat{\tau}_g = n^{-1}\sum_{i=1}^n \hat{z}_{ig}$, rather than \eqref{eq:tautheta}.
-It is also possible and sometimes useful to constrain $\tau_g$ to be equal across components, when gating concomitants are omitted, thereby estimating fewer parameters.
-Similarly, removing the corresponding regression intercept(s) from the part(s) of the model where covariates enter can yield further parsimony in appropriate settings.
+In the absence of covariates in the gating and/or expert networks, under the special cases outlined in Section \ref{sec:family}, their respective contribution to \eqref{eq:separate_ll} is maximised as~per the corresponding term in a standard GPCM.
+In other words, the gating and expert networks without covariates can be seen as regressions with only an intercept term.
+Thus, the augmented data structure is not required~when there are no expert covariates and the formula for estimating $\boldsymbol{\tau}$ in the absence of concomitant variables is $\widehat{\tau}_g = n^{-1}\sum_{i=1}^n \widehat{z}_{ig}$, rather than \eqref{eq:tautheta}.
+As described in Section \ref{sec:family}, it is sometimes useful~to expand the model family further by considering more parsimonious alternatives to the special cases of models \ref{eq:MoEmix} and \ref{eq:MoEexp} in Figure \ref{Plot:GraphicalRep}, where gating covariates are omitted,~by constraining the mixing proportions to be equal and fixed, i.e. $\tau_g=\nicefrac{1}{G}\:\:\forall\:\:g$.
+Similarly, removing the corresponding regression intercept(s) from the part(s) of the model where covariates enter can yield further parsimony in appropriate settings, e.g.~when there~are strong \emph{a priori} physical reasons for believing $\mathbb{E}\left(\mathbf{Y}\given \mathbf{X}^{\left(E\right)} = \mathbf{0}\right)=\mathbf{0}$ \citep{Eisenhauer2003}.

-The \texttt{MoEClust} \texttt{R} package also facilitates modelling with an additional noise component to encompass clusters with non-Gaussian distributions, distributed as a homogeneous spatial Poisson process, via either of the following models:

-as per \citet{Banfield1993}, with $V$ estimated by the hypervolume of the convex hull, ellipsoid hull, or smallest hypercube enclosing the data, and the extension that concomitant variables are allowed to affect \eqref{eq:noisegate} or not affect \eqref{eq:noisenogate} the noise component's gates, but such mixtures with a noise component are not considered further here.